Areas of Practice

 Internal Medicine

 Any tissue or organ that is influenced by the nervous system can be affected by acupuncture.
-The overall effect of acupuncture is to restore balance to the “rest, digest, repair” portion of the nervous system.
-Stress keeps out body’s blood flow in the skeletal muscles to fight or run away while acupuncture aids in the recovery from sudden and chronic stressors and returns blood to nourish organs function.
+The overall effect of acupuncture is to restore tone to the parasympathetic “rest, digest, repair” portion of the nervous system.